-The DAT is an admission test designed to provide dental education programs with a means to assess an applicant's readiness and potential for success in these programs.
+The DAT is an admission test designed to provide dental education programs with a means to assess a candidate's potential for success in these programs.
 Programs use the DAT in conjunction with other admission tools that provide insight into candidate qualifications as they relate to core program requirements.

-Test results are just one factor considered in evaluating applicant potential.
-Validity studies conducted by DTS have consistently shown that test scores in conjunction with academic performance are useful and effective in predicting success in healthcare educational programs.
+Test results are just one factor considered in evaluating candidate's potential.
+Validity studies show that test scores in conjunction with academic performance are useful and effective in predicting success in dental education programs.
 The relative importance of each factor in the admission process is determined by each educational program.